wesjrock/bstartree-movie/README.md

 * The tree has order 4 and its disc page size has 64 bytes.
 * The file structure organization has fixed-length fields and registers.

-Each time a movie register is inserted in the primary file, its input is also saved in the b-star tree index file.
+Each time a movie register is inserted in the primary file, its input is also registered in the b-star tree index file.
 Inside the database, the movies will be saved in a Binary file called `DADOS.bin`.

 EXAMPLE